@mock Directive Specification

-This specification defines the @mock directive to allow GraphQL clients to return mocked data for fields or entire operations.
+This document specifies the @mock directive, which allows GraphQL clients to return mocked data for individual fields, selection sets, or entire operations.

 Mock data may be defined for fields and types that do not yet exist in the schema.
 This enables backend and client developers to work in parallel — client developers can start building applications using expected new fields without waiting for the server to implement the new schema.